0xAX/linux-insides/Booting/linux-bootstrap-1.md

 '0xfffffff0'
 ```

 We get `0xfffffff0`, which is 16 bytes below 4GB.
 This point is called the [Reset vector](http://en.wikipedia.org/wiki/Reset_vector).
 This is the memory location at which the CPU expects to find the first instruction to execute after reset.
 It contains a [jump](http://en.wikipedia.org/wiki/JMP_%28x86_instruction%29) (`jmp`) instruction that usually points to the BIOS entry point.
-For example, if we look in the [coreboot](http://www.coreboot.org/) source code, we see:
+For example, if we look in the [coreboot](http://www.coreboot.org/) source code, we will see:

 ```assembly
     .section ".reset"